pascalgutjahr/prompt_muons_wiki/source/docs/Simulation.rst

 First dataset explorations are stored in :ref:`Appendix/First extended history simulations <first extended history simulations paragraph>`.

-For the official analysis, we will provide an official dataset simulated with IceProd to make it re-producible for the entire IceCube community.
+For the official analysis, we provide an official dataset simulated with IceProd to make it re-producible for the entire IceCube community.